dummy-image

 2. Talk about the couple as a unit and as individuals.
 It isn’t your wedding day; we will talk more about you then.

-3. It’s okay to be funny, but try to avoid humiliating the couple.
+3. It’s okay to be funny, but avoid humiliating the couple.

 4. Other people are presenting, so keep your speech simple and sweet.